Who Signs the Real Property Disclosure Report?

 Six legal case studies are covered in this issue.
 Read more

 Real Estate Disciplines.
-Among the recent disciplinary actions taken by the Real Estate Division of the Illinois Department of Financial and Professional Regulation (IDFPR): 1) A real estate managing broker license was automatically, indefinitely suspended for a minimum of three years for violating the terms of an order.2) A real estate managing broker license was placed in refuse to renew status due to his failure to maintain accurate or complete escrow and business records and failure to properly manage.
-Read more >
+Among the recent disciplinary actions taken by the Real Estate Division of the Illinois Department of Financial and Professional Regulation (IDFPR): 1) A real estate managing broker license and real estate limited liability firm license both indefinitely suspended for a minimum of one year and each fined $5,000 for failing to respond to numerous requests by the potential buyer's agent regarding the offer and the property and for failing to provide the Department with information requested by the Department or otherwise respond to requests for information.
+2) A real estate managing broker license was placed on indefinite probation for a minimum of three years due to her aiding and abetting the unlicensed practice of real estate.
+Read more

 Legal Webinars

 Online Only!
 D.R.
 Legal News and is published online only in a downloadable PDF format that is e-mailed to all IAR members who are the Designated REALTOR® (or D.R.) for their real estate office.
 Be sure to watch and open all e-mail from “IAR Communications” or the "Illinois Association of REALTORS."

 The D.R.
 Legal News is e-mailed six times per year (January, March, May, July, September, November) to the Designated REALTOR® member of the Illinois Association of REALTORS®.
 For reprint permission, contact email@example.com .